AlexanderReiswich/pragma-css/docs/guide/effects.md

 ### Border styles

-The default border style is set as a global variable, but it's possible to explicitly set it via the following classes:
+The default border style is predefined in a global variable, but can be explicitly set via the following classes:

 <div class="border-primary solid dark bold center extend-m pad-m push-down">